MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication-types.md

 ## User authentication

 At times a bot must access secured online resources on behalf of the user.
 To do that the bot must be authorized.
-This is because to perform certain operations such as checking email, checking on flight status, or placing an order, the bot will need to call an external service such as Microsoft Graph, GitHub, or a company's REST service.
+This is because to perform certain operations such as checking email, checking on flight status, or placing an order, the bot needs to call an external service such as Microsoft Graph, GitHub, or a company's REST service.
 OAuth is used to authenticate the user and authorize the bot.

 > [!NOTE]
 > Two macro-steps are involved for a bot to access a user's resources.